Avi29071991/Kotlin-Native/README.md

 Finished with the above setting.

-// TODO need to add screenshot of app_configurations

 The KotlinNativeiOS project will be opened automatically and gradle sync is performed.
-After that, you’ll see like the above image on left bar.

-// TODO need to add screenshot

-To setup directory, switch this Android tab to Project tab.
+To setup directory, switch the Android tab to Project tab.

 There are some directories and files.
 Like,